 \section{Near-field state estimation: $D^2$VINS}

-\subsection{Problem formulation}
+\subsection{Problem Formulation}

-In order to conduct near-field state estimator for $D^2$SLAM, we propose $D^2$VINS, a cooperative visual-inertial-odometer estimator. $D^2$VINS is designed to real-time estimate accuacte 6-DoF odometry of self drone and nearby drones which satifies the previous stated conditions. $D^2$VINS uses a graph optimization framework with slidiwing window.
-The state estimation problem for $D^2$VINS can be represented using a factor graph \cite{dellaert2017factor}, as shown in Fig. \ref{fig:factor_graph}.
-We estimate the states in the sliding window by solving the maximum a posteriori (MAP) inferece of this factor graph using the distributed non-linear-least-square optimization.
-The state of the collaborative visual-inertial-odometry problem is define as
+To facilitate near-field state estimation in $D^2$SLAM, we introduce $D^2$VINS, a collaborative visual-inertial odometry.
+Designed for real-time, accurate 6-DoF odometry estimation of both the local UAV and nearby UAVs, $D^2$VINS operates on a graph optimization framework with a sliding window, akin to \cite{qin2017vins}.
+Its state estimation problem is modeled using a factor graph \cite{dellaert2017factor}, depicted in Fig. \ref{fig:factor_graph}.
+State estimation within the sliding window is achieved by maximizing the a posteriori (MAP) inference of this factor graph through distributed non-linear least squares optimization.
+The state of the collaborative visual-inertial-odometry problem is defined as:

-where $\tensor*[^{v_k}]{\mathbf{\tilde T}}{_i^{t_j}}$ is the estimated pose of UAV $i$ at time $t_j$ in the local frame of UAV $k$, $m$ is the length of the sliding window and $n$ is the number of the drones in the swarm, $\mathbf{b}_i^{t_j} = [\tensor*[^{v_k}]{\mathbf{v}}{_i^{t_j}}, b_a^{t_j}, b_g^{t_j} ]$ is the velocity, acceleration bias and angular velocity bias of the IMU of UAV $i$ at time $t_j$, $l_j$ is the state of landmark $p$ and $L$ is the total number of the landmark.
-In this paper, we use the inverse depth parametrization \cite{civera2008inverse} for landmarks, i.e. $l$ is the inverse depth from the keyframe that landmark $l_j$ attached to anbd the landmark $l_j$.
+where $\tensor*[^{v_k}]{\mathbf{\tilde T}}{_i^{t_j}}$ is the estimated pose of UAV $i$ at time $t_j$ in the local frame of UAV $k$, $m$ is the length of the sliding window and $n$ is the number of the UAVs in the swarm, $\mathbf{b}_i^{t_j} = [\tensor*[^{v_k}]{\mathbf{v}}{_i^{t_j}}, b_a^{t_j}, b_g^{t_j} ]$ is the velocity, acceleration bias and angular velocity bias of the IMU of UAV $i$ at time $t_j$, $L$ is the total number of the landmark.
+In this paper, we use the inverse depth parametrization for landmarks \cite{civera2008inverse}, where $l_j$ represents the inverse of the distance from landmark $j$ to the keyframe it is associated with.
 For convenience, we denote the set of all poses in $\mathcal{X}$ as $\mathcal{T}$.
 The \textit{optimization problem for collaborative visual-inertial-odometry} is formulated as,